m0-foundation/ttg-frontend/README.md

 1. go to /contracts and udpate `.env` file with `MNEMONIC=".....insert your mnemonic from your metamask...."`
 2. Start the local anvil node `anvil `
-3. In another terminal, run the deployment script for Anvil `make deploy-spog-qa-sepolia`
+3. In another terminal, run the deployment script for Anvil `make deploy-spog-local`
 4. from the logs results of deployed contracts you must copy to the `.env` following this order:

 ```